enricobottazzi/zk-fhe/README.md

 **Mock Prover**

-`LOOKUP_BITS=8 cargo run --example bfv -- --name bfv -k 9 --input bfv.in mock`
+`cargo run --example bfv -- --name bfv -k 9 --input bfv.in mock`

 The `MockProver` does not run the cryptographic prover on your circuit, but instead directly checks if constraints are satisfied.
 This is useful for testing purposes, and runs faster than the actual prover.